WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ]
 ```

-## Layouts

-The benefit of enabling the layout setting in `theme.json` is that you no longer need to add extra CSS for alignments or widths.
-You can also set more precise widths to blocks inside containers.

-The first thing you need to know is that blocks have different options available depending on if you are using the block editor or the site editor.
-When you are working in the block editor, your blocks are already placed inside a container.
-In the site editor, you can choose to add a container like a group or template part block.

-If you place an image block in the canvas of the site editor, it will not have any alignment or width options,
-and it will be positioned to the left.

-If you place the image block inside a group block, the options depend on the layout settings in the group block.

-- Without changes to the layout settings, you have the option to align the image to the left, center, or right.
-- When the layout setting inherits the width from `theme.json`, you can set the image's width to default, wide or full width.
-- When the content width and wide width have been specified, the image's width is adjusted and can be set to default, wide or full width.

 ## Custom templates

 Custom templates for posts, pages, and custom post types are created by adding additional HTML files inside the